 It was also great to receive their shoes and notice their shoe boxes are made from recycled materials, as are the cardboard inserts within the shoes that help keep their shape after they're manufactured.

 I ordered three pairs of shoes from Jambu & Co.
 I got each in black and the smallest size they carry, which is a woman's size 6.

 - Stevie ($100 at the time of purchase, on sale for $50 at time of review)

 - Cayman (on sale for $40 when I purchased them because it was one season after they debuted)

 - Ashton ($85 at time of purchase, $59 on sale several weeks later)

-If you don’t want to risk the size you want being sold out then buy them when you see them, of course.
+If you don't want to risk the size you want is sold out then buy them when you see them, of course.
 You run the risk of them not being available in the size (or color) you need or want if you wait.
-They’re so affordable even at full price – why risk it?
+They're so affordable even at full price – why risk it?